- Over the years, the Association has introduced trophies for each major sport.

 The Michael Spratt Cup is awarded to the winners of an overall event including results in the 14s, 16s & Open event.
 This Cup is named in honour of Michael Spratt from Trinity Grammar for his tireless work in promoting and running Cross Country both at Trinity and for the CAS.
 It was first awarded in 2014.

 The CAS Debating Shield.
 This competition started in 1932 and a trophy was first awarded in 1991.

 The C.J.S Purdy Cup Cecil John Seddon Purdy (1906-1979), chess master and author.
 Cecil was educated at Cranbrook School and the University of Sydney (B.A., 1930).
 Representing Australia in the first World Correspondence Chess Championship, he surprised the chess world by winning the tournament which ended in 1953.
 He was granted the titles of international chess master (1951) and international grand master of correspondence play (1953).
 Four time winner of the Australian Chess Championship and two time winner of the New Zealand Championship.
 First awarded in 2001 to the school with the most wins in a season.
 This competition has been going since 1990.

-The Steven Barnett – CAS Diving Shield is awarded to the winning team at the annual CAS Swim & Diving Championships.
+The Steven Barnett Shield – CAS Diving Shield is awarded to the winning team at the annual CAS Swim & Diving Championships.
 Steven Barnett was a student at Trinity Grammar who excelled at Diving and went on to represent Australia.